Mvgnu/davr/docs/backend/marketplace-deals.md

 ### `GET /api/marketplace/deals/{negotiationId}/fulfilment/orders`

-* **Description:** Returns all fulfilment orders tied to the negotiation including milestones and scheduled reminders so the workspace can render the logistics board.
+* **Description:** Returns all fulfilment orders tied to the negotiation including milestones, scheduled reminders, carrier sync status, and the latest tracking events so the workspace can render the logistics board with SLA context.
 * **Authentication:** Required.
 Caller must be the buyer, seller, or an admin.
 * **Success Response:**
   ```json